-It has been imagined that Bitters and Spices would warm and strengthen the cold and inactive stomach; but the secondary effect of these heating palliatives is to increase the inactivity of the gastric viscera.
-Warm baths have been prescribed in cases of rigors, and a habitual deficiency of the vital heat; but, on coming out of the water, the patients are still weaker, more incapable of receiving warmth, and more subject to rigors than they were before.
-Immersion in cold water instantly relieves the pain occasioned by a severe burn; subsequently, however, this pain is increased to an insupportable degree, and the inflammation extends to the neighboring parts.\(^1\) To cure gravedo of long standing, sternutatories are prescribed, which excite the pituitary secretion, and it has not been perceived that the final result of this method was always that of aggravating the evil which it was intended to cure.
+It has been imagined that bitters and spices would warm and strengthen the cold and inactive stomach; but the secondary effect of these heating palliatives is to increase the inactivity of the gastric viscera.
+Warm baths have been prescribed in cases of rigours and an habitual deficiency of the vital heat; but on coming out of the water, the patients are still weaker, more incapable of receiving warmth, and more subject to rigours than they were before.
+Immersion in cold water instantly relieves the pain occasioned by a severe burn; subsequently, however, this pain is increased to an insupportable degree, and the inflammation extends to the neighbouring parts.
+To cure gravedo of long standing, sternutatories are prescribed, which excite the pituitary secretion; and it has not been perceived that the final result of this method was always that of aggravating the evil which it was intended to cure.
 Electricity and galvanism, which at first exercise great influence upon the muscular system, quickly restore activity to members that have for a long time been feeble and nearly paralyzed: but the secondary effect is absolute annihilation of all muscular irritability, and entire paralysis.
 It has been said that venesection is a fit remedy to stop long-continued congestions of blood in the head; but this mode is always succeeded by a still greater determination of blood to the upper parts of the body.
-The sole remedy that physicians in ordinary know to apply in cases where the moral and physical powers are inactive and half paralyzed, which are predominant symptoms in different kinds of typhus, is Valerian, administered in strong doses, because this plant is one of the most powerful excitants they are acquainted with; but it escaped their notice that the excitement which Valerian produces is merely its primitive effect, and after the reaction of the organism, the stupor and the incapability of motionthat is to say, the paralysis of the body, and the debility of the mind, increase-they have not observed that the patients on whom they lavished doses of antipathic Valerian are precisely those who have suffered the greatest mortality.
-The old school physician rejoices1 that he is able to reduce for several hours the velocity of the small rapid pulse in cachectic patients, with the very first dose of uncombined purple Fox-glove (which, in its primary action, makes the pulse slower), its rapidity, however, soon returns; repeated, and now increased doses, effect an ever smaller diminution of its rapidity, and at length none at all; indeed, in the secondary action, the pulse becomes uncountable, sleep, appetite, and strength depart, and a speedy death is invariably the result, or else insanity ensues.
-In short, the former schools of medicine have never calculated how often the secondary effects of antipathic medicines have tended to increase the malady, or even bring on something that was still worse, of which experience has given us examples that are enough to inspire the soul with terror
+The sole remedy that physicians in ordinary know to apply in cases where the moral and physical powers are inactive and half paralyzed, which are predominant symptoms in different kinds of typhus, is valerian, administered in strong doses, because this plant is one of the most powerful excitants they are acquainted with ; but it escaped their notice, that the excitement which valerian produces is merely its primitive effect, and after the re-action of the organism, the stupor and the incapability of motion-that is to say, the paralysis of the body, and the debility of the mind, increase-they have not observed that the patients on whom they lavished doses of the antipathic valerian, are precisely those who have suffered the greatest mortality.
+In short, the former schools of medicine have never calculated how often the secondary effects of antipathic medicines have tended to increase the malady, or even bring on something that was still worse, of which experience has given us examples that are enough to inspire the soul with terror.

-1 See the close of the Introduction.
+See the close of the Introduction.